-Each entry will be screened by OAIMA staff to ensure it is complete.
+Each entry will be screened by OAIMA staff to ensure it is complete and that the information is accurate.

 When will I know if our operation won an award?

 The OAIMA staff will notify you of your award and organize a date & time for your award to be presented.